 Restoration of wetland sites is an important part of the Polesia project.
 Peatland sites have been drained for agriculture, forestry or peat extraction, resulting in large carbon emissions and damage to the sensitive and unique ecosystems found in these wetlands.
 The project is restoring these sites by blocking drainage canals, allowing sites to hold more water and naturally regenerate.
 We are monitoring the efficacy of this restoration by measuring water levels, but we also want to see how wildlife recovers.
-To do this we are sampling invertebrate communities.
+To do this we sampled invertebrate communities.
 Wetland insects are excellent indicators of ecosystem health as they respond quickly to environmental changes and are extremely diverse, allowing for subtle changes in community composition to be detected.
-We are monitoring the insects at our restoration sites, comparable non-restored sites and near-natural areas.
-We are using a modern DNA metabarcoding approach to identify these insects, allowing us to monitor many sites and process results quickly.
-Through our findings we can identify which insects are most highly associated with natural sites and whether our restoration efforts are benefiting these insects.
+We monitored the insects at our restoration sites, comparable non-restored sites and near-natural areas.
+We used a modern DNA metabarcoding approach to identify these insects, allowing us to monitor many sites and process results quickly.
+Through our findings, we can identify which insects are most highly associated with natural sites and whether our restoration efforts are benefiting these insects.

-Using BTO’s expertise in monitoring and analysis we are also helping our project partners survey large-mammal abundance and distribution throughout the project region.
-This will help provide vital evidence to protect the most important sites for threatened large mammals, such as wolves and lynx.
+Using BTO’s expertise in monitoring and analysis we also helped our project partners survey large-mammal abundance and distribution throughout the project region.
+This helped provide vital evidence to protect the most important sites for threatened large mammals, such as wolves and lynx.

 We are also helping formulate a conservation plan for Great Snipe in important breeding sites in Polesia.
-Great Snipe threatened by hunting and habitat change.
-Through GPS tracking and by monitoring breeding success we will support our partners, APB and USPB, in gathering the evidence to effectively lobby Ukrainian and Belarusian government to better protect this vulnerable species.
+Great Snipe are threatened by hunting and habitat change.
+Through GPS tracking and by monitoring breeding success we supported our partners, APB and USPB, in gathering the evidence to effectively lobby Ukrainian and Belarusian governments to better protect this vulnerable species.

-The project “Polesia – Wilderness without borders” is part of the Endangered Landscapes Programme and is funded by Arcadia – a charitable fund of Lisbet Rausing and Peter Baldwin.
-The project is coordinated by Frankfurt Zoological Society (FZS) and implemented in collaboration with APB-Birdlife Belarus, the Ukrainian Society for the Protection of Birds (USPB) and the British Trust for Ornithology (BTO).
+The project “Polesia – Wilderness without borders” is part of the Endangered Landscapes Programme and was funded by Arcadia – a charitable fund of Lisbet Rausing and Peter Baldwin.
+The project was coordinated by Frankfurt Zoological Society (FZS) and implemented in collaboration with APB-Birdlife Belarus, the Ukrainian Society for the Protection of Birds (USPB) and the British Trust for Ornithology (BTO).